richardschattner/Financial-Tweet-Sentiment-Analysis/README.md

 ## Details on Model training, hyperparameter choices, evaluation metrics, etc.

-*As this repo is still under active developement, this section remains a placeholder for now and will be filled in gradually.*
+*This section is a placeholder and will be filled in gradually.*